FermilabQuantumNetwork/CQNET-IM/README.md

 ### Python packages
 Below are listed all the packages that are used in this repo.
 Many may already be installed on your computer, but otherwise you should install them.
+Some may be redundant.
 #### Python3:
 * pymysql
 * pyvisa